bittencourt-lucas/todo-app-api/README.md

 First, follow the instructions presented in the `Preparing the environment` section.

-After that, run `pip install gunicorn`.

-Finally, you just need to run `gcloud app deploy`.
+Once you are done with that, you just need to run `gcloud app deploy`.